-Cape Flattery Silica Sands Project is located approximately 200 km north of Cairns, Queensland.
+The Cape Flattery Silica Sands Project is located on the coast approximately 200 km north of Cairns in Far North Queensland.
 The Project is 100% owned by Metallica Minerals and covers 56km2 of exploration tenure and is located adjacent to the world class Cape Flattery Silica Sands mining and shipping operation owned by Mitsubishi.

 In April 2018 the company completed a low-cost maiden sampling program which identified three target areas with silica oxide (SiO2) percentages greater than 99%.
 These target areas form the basis of the Exploration Target* of 20-100Mt of high purity silica sands, with insitu quality ranging between 96.9% and 99.6% SiO2.